 - Next one byte <I> = 6 (see second table below)

 - Next 20-40 bytes <DATA> = paymentData provided by Apple converted to hexadecimal.
-MasterCard and Visa result in 20 bytes hexadecimal and American Express results in 40 bytes hexadecimal.
+MasterCard and Visa result in 20 bytes hexadecimal and American Express results in either a 20 or 40 byte hexadecimal.

 2 - Byte Electronic Commerce/MOTO Indicator <EC>

 |05||Verified by Visa authenticated, or, MasterCard Secure Code with AAV data|

 |07||Electronic commerce, but neither Verified by Visa, nor MasterCard Secure Code|